 BY GRANT COATES, CHAIR

-The Veterans Initiative Needs Your Help.
+The Veterans Initiative Program needs your help.
 Objects taken from the battlefields of Vietnam are more than souvenirs or war trophies.
-Maps, stories, after-action reports, pictures, and military items may have a story that could result in locating missing war dead.
-Can you help?
-To submit information or documents, or for more information, contact the Veterans Initiative program at email@example.com or write to:
+Maps, stories, after-action reports, pictures, and military items could help locate missing war dead.
+Contact the Veterans Initiative at firstname.lastname@example.org or:

 Vietnam Veterans of America